 Researcher strives to understand and right factors that hold people back

-Bina Shrimali, Research Manager for Community Development, San Francisco Fed
+Bina Shrimali, Vice President of Community Development, San Francisco Fed

 For Bina, the advantages of growing up in a safe, well-resourced neighborhood with access to quality education were apparent in contrast to the opportunities of her cousins.
 She often wondered, “Why do I have all of these opportunities?
 Why do my cousins on one side of the family have them, but my cousins on the other side don’t?”
 As she grew up, Bina realized she had similar questions about people outside of her family.

 “It’s like we have two Bay Areas: one where people have opportunities, and one where people are working hard to get ahead, but economic, social, and educational systems are failing them.”

 Working in Oakland, California, further shaped Bina’s perspective about equity.
 “I realized it’s like we have two Bay Areas: one where people have opportunities, and one where people are working hard to get ahead, but economic, social, and educational systems are failing them.
 And the differences between these areas can mean decades of life expectancy.”
 One’s probability for success is not simply about individual choices, she notes.
 “A lot of talented people don’t get opportunities because of past or present racism.
 This can take many forms, like their attending schools that are not adequately resourced, applying for loans that are denied them, being offered jobs that don’t pay well, or experiencing discrimination in hiring.”